thesaurabhh/thesaurabhh/README.md

-- 👋 Hi, I’m @thesaurabhh \n
+- 👋 Hi, I’m @thesaurabhh
-- 👀 I’m interested in learning more about data science \n
+- 👀 I’m interested in learning more about data science
-- 🌱 I’m currently learning Data Analytics \n
+- 🌱 I’m currently learning Data Analytics
-- 💞 Working \n
+- 💞 Working
 <!--
 **thesaurabhh/thesaurabhh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.